fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - SKIM: Sofía Becerra-Licha, [Participatory and Post-Custodial Archives as Community Practice](https://er.educause.edu/articles/2017/10/participatory-and-post-custodial-archives-as-community-practice)

 {% include alert.html class='danger' title='Weekly Reflection' text="
-- What do YOU see as the most important issues facing community archives?
+- For your final, pre-break [weekly reflection](weekly-reflections), outline what YOU see as the most important issues facing community archives?
+Does the history of the archive give us any insight into how to cultivate community archives?
 "%}